Pet Custody in Divorce: The Creation of the Pet Nup

 The central core of this agreement is that anything that is done must be “pet centric”.
 This phrase invented by Lloyd Platt & Co. has been lifted from children’s legislation.
 It means that the welfare of the pet must be central to everything that is carried out.

-In putting the document together we utilised legislation from cohabitees, pre-nups, deeds of agreement, Children Act Applications for contact and residence, Case Law relating to all of these matters, the law relating to same sex marriages and civil partnerships, and general contract law.
+In putting the document together, we utilised legislation from cohabitees, pre-nups, deeds of agreement, Children Act Applications for contact and residence, Case Law relating to all of these matters, the law relating to same sex marriages and civil partnerships, and general contract law.
 Having taken the best of each of these features, they were then placed into a comprehensive document to outline what most parties would wish to consider and achieve if the friendship or relationship broke down.

-There has been much discussion in the media over the last few days as to whether or not these documents will be legally binding.
+There has been much discussion in the media as to whether or not these documents will be legally binding.
 There appears to be no reason why if certain criteria are met that they should not be.
 What we are trying to achieve is parity with the existing law on prenuptial agreements, that the Courts will recognise decisions made between adults when they have had legal advice as to any financial obligations, and they are decisions that are being carefully considered leading to agreements between them.

 The agreement sets out clearly what the current legal position is and the hope of what the document will achieve.
 There are bound to be some lawyers who will try to find some loopholes particularly in relation to any financial obligation and no doubt there will be some tweaking or amendment to the document in due course as views towards this document grow in number.